 - Undergraduate Boston University students accepted into Project PSUNS must be in an undergraduate physical science or engineering major in their senior year.

 - Noyce scholars must be United States citizens, nationals, or permanent resident aliens.

 - Noyce scholars must commit to teach for two years in a high-need district upon successful completion of the teacher certification program.

 Noyce Scholars receive:

-- Graduate science Noyce scholars receive a full scholarship to Boston University’s Master of Arts in Teaching (MAT) degree program in science.
+- Graduate student Noyce scholars receive a full scholarship to Boston University’s Master of Arts in Teaching (MAT) degree program in science.
 Click here for more information on the MAT Degree Program.